Towards Ensuring Zero Gender-Based Violence In 2020 And Beyond

 We must always remember that when we value our women through empowerment and due respect, it is in the overall interest of the nation as a whole.

-From the various training done for Journalists all over the country recently, it is quite obvious that the UN Spotlight Initiative is very committed to the fight against all forms of Gender-Based Violence as well as eliminate all harmful practices against women.
+From the various training done for Journalists all over the country recently and in the past, it is quite obvious that Ipas, WARDC, TCI, UNICEF, MARIE STOPES, the UN Spotlight Initiative are all very committed to the fight against all forms of Gender-Based Violence as well as eliminate all harmful practices against women.

 Several radio and television programmes, newspapers publications and online news have been done to sensitise the public on the need to end all forms of GBV and this will be a continuous conversation until we achieve that zero GBV as a nation.